kevL/yata/ReadMe.txt

 Clipboard
-- Export copied row(s) : F9  (exports the internal copy-list to the clipboard)
+- Export copied row(s) to clipboard : F9  (exports the internal copy-list to the clipboard)
-- Import copied row(s) : F10 (imports any clipboard text to the internal
+- Import clipboard to copied row(s) : F10 (imports any clipboard text to the internal copy-list WARNING: No validity test is done on the clipboard text;
-                              copy-list WARNING: No validity test is done on the clipboard text; importing assumes that the text on your clipboard contains valid 2da-row data)
+                                      importing assumes that the text on your clipboard contains valid 2da-row data)

 - Open clip editor : F11 (accesses the Windows Clipboard for viewing/editing -
                           only clips in text format are available)